 Trevor Phillips is a writer and television producer.
 He is the co-founder of the data analytics consultancy Webber Phillips, and Chairman of Green Park Interim and Executive Search.
 He is a Times columnist, shortlisted for Comment Writer of the Year in 2020.

-Gareth Rhys Williams has been the UK Government Chief Commercial Officer since March 2016.
+Gareth Rhys Williams is Chair of the Highways Agency.
+He was previously the UK Government Chief Commercial Officer.
 He sits on the Cabinet Office ExCo, where he co-chairs the Performance and Risk committee.
+Gareth's full profile

 The Committees of the Board consider detailed policy across all areas of CMI activity and have delegated powers to act on the Board’s behalf, for example in making recommendations on membership subscriptions, awarding the Institute’s Gold Medal and issuing the Code of Conduct.